GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-09-16-how-to-create-an-optimizely-addon-part-3.md

   - "_posts/2021-08-31-custom-admin-pages-in-optimizely-12.md"
 ---

 In [Part One](/article/creating-an-optimizely-addon-part-1) and [Part Two](/article/creating-an-optimizely-addon-part-2) of this series; I covered topics from having a great idea, solution structure, extending the menus and adding gadgets to the editor interface.
-In this part I will be covering the challenges of creating and submitting your AddOn as a NuGet package into the Optimizely NuGet feed.
-You can view examples from across this series within the this [Optimizely AddOn Template](https://github.com/GeekInTheNorth/OptimizelyAddOnTemplate) that I have been creating.
+In this part I will be covering the challenges of creating and submitting your Add-on as a NuGet package into the Optimizely NuGet feed.
+You can view examples from across this series within the this [Optimizely Add-on Template](https://github.com/GeekInTheNorth/OptimizelyAddOnTemplate) that I have been creating.

 ## Defining What to Package